Thing #1 – The Trinity

 YHWH is loving

 In keeping with this, it is interesting that the New Testament explicitly states that “God is love” (1 Jn 4:8.)
-We don’t find this statement in the Koran.
-The Koran says “God is loving,” as this would be possible once there was a creation – an object for divine love.
+We don’t find this statement in the Quran.
+The Quran says “God is loving,” as this would be possible once there was a creation – an object for divine love.
 But the God of Islam could not be loving in His preexistent nature, nor could he be relational.
-Nor does the Koran describe God this way, or suggest we can have a relationship with God.
+Nor does the Quran describe God this way, or suggest we can have a relationship with God.
 Islam is not about relationship; it’s about obeying God and hopefully getting rewarded.

 But in keeping with the Judeo-Christian God’s relational nature, the whole point of God sending a Savior was to restore humanity’s broken relationship with God.
 After the coming of Jesus the apostle Paul teaches in graphic terms that the followers of Jesus now have a new relationship as sons and daughters of God (Gal 4:4-7.)
 This kind of thinking is generally offensive, even blasphemous, to Muslims.
 Certainly the idea that God could have a son is flatly rejected.
 The God of the Koran is unknowable.
 The God of the Judeo-Christian scriptures has made Himself known to us (Gal 4:8,9; Jn 1:18.)